helllayde/TaskManagerFunctionPlotter/README.md

 It may be surprising what kind of functions you may be able to put in your task manager!

 ## Usage
 Just compile and run.
-It only works on Windows, of course, but you may want to adapt to your own system configuration if you want
+It only works on Windows, of course, but you may want to adapt to your own system configuration if you want.
+I suggest to use MSVC to compile this file.

 ## License
 ```